anqfsh/clojure-graph/README.md

 (diameter random-graph) ; => Maximal eccentricity
 ```

+## Visualizing the Graph
+To visualize the generated graph, print the Graphviz code using generate-graphviz and paste the output into [Graphviz Online](https://dreampuf.github.io/GraphvizOnline)

+Example:
+`(println (generate-graphviz random-graph))`

 ## Notes
 - If no path exists between two vertices, the result for shortest-path will be nil, and the diameter could be indefinite (infinite).